phuchungbhutia/cheatsheets/cheatsheets/openai.md

-title: Untitled
-category: Uncategorized
-description: No description provided.

-**title:** OpenAI Model Cheatsheet
+title: OpenAI Model Cheatsheet

-**category:** AI
+category: AI
-**description:** A structured reference guide summarizing the strengths, use cases, and limitations of OpenAI models based on user feedback.
+description: A structured reference guide summarizing the strengths, use cases, and limitations of OpenAI models based on user feedback.

 ---